6 Easy Tricks to Cut Dog Nails

-My top choice for most dogs is the guillotine clipper.
+My top choice for most dogs is the guillotine clipper found on Amazon.
 It works quickly, and you can see what you’re doing.
 But some dogs find the “snap” of the nail cutter scary.

-If you have a dog that finds that sound scary, then I recommend the grinder.
+If you have a dog that finds that sound scary, then I recommend the grinder (found on Amazon).
 Many dogs will tolerate a grinder when they won’t tolerate anything else.

-Finally, if you have a small dog under about 40 pounds, then consider the dog nail scissors.
+Finally, if you have a small dog under about 40 pounds, then consider the dog nail scissors like these I found on Amazon.
 These work really well for most smaller animals.

 Most people hold their dog down securely, restraining them to keep them from “fidgeting.”
 I used to do this myself.